14 Surprising Reasons You Might Not Be Able to Donate Blood

 This doesn’t apply to common vaccinations such as those for the flu or HPV (the Gardasil vaccine).
 However, says Thomas Hirose, MD, Medical Director for Transfusion Services and Blood Donor Center at MemorialCare Saddleback Medical Center in Laguna Hills, California, some vaccinations may contain live infectious agents.
 “A person who has been exposed to a live infectious agent in a vaccination should not donate for a specified period of time,” he says.
-For example, you should wait at least four weeks to donate after being vaccinated for the measles, shingles, or chicken pox, reports Sharecare.
+For example, you should wait anywhere from 14 days to eight weeks to donate after being vaccinated, but it depends on the type of vaccine, according to the American Red Cross.
 Talk to your doctor or donation center about how long you should wait.
 This is the rarest blood type in the world.

 You got a tattoo from an un-regulated shop

 Not all states enforce tattooing standards such as requiring proper needle sterilization and prohibiting the reuse of ink.
-If you got a tattoo in a state that does not regulate facilities, you have to wait 12 months before donating, explains Dr. Hackett—you could transmit a viral infection.
+If you got a tattoo in a state that does not regulate facilities, you have to wait three months before donating.
+You could transmit a viral infection if you don’t wait, explains Dr. Hackett.
 “Currently, the states that do not regulate tattoo facilities are District of Columbia, Georgia, Idaho, Maryland, Massachusetts, Nevada, New Hampshire, New York, Pennsylvania, Utah, and Wyoming,” he says.

 You’ve tested positive for hepatitis or HIV

 Since HIV and hepatitis can be transmitted through blood, you cannot donate if you’ve tested positive for either condition.
-“Because some types hepatitis may not be treatable and can lead to fatal health problems, such as liver failure and liver cancer, it is too risky to donate blood if you have these diseases,” says Beverly Hills Concierge Doctor, Ehsan Ali, MD.
+“Because some types of hepatitis may not be treatable and can lead to fatal health problems, such as liver failure and liver cancer, it is too risky to donate blood if you have these diseases,” says Ehsan Ali, MD, a Beverly Hills concierge doctor.

 You’ve recently traveled outside the United States

 As part of the registration process, blood center staff will ask whether or not you’ve traveled abroad recently—you could have picked up blood-borne or communicable infections, explains Dr. Hackett.
 “For example, in the past three years, if you’ve been to an area at risk for malaria, you may have to wait a certain length of time before you can give blood.
 If you’ve spent extended periods of time in countries where ‘mad cow disease’ is found, you may not be eligible to donate,” he says.
 To make the process easier, he recommends making a list of where you’ve been outside the United States or Canada in the last three years, including which dates you were there, how long you stayed, what mode of transportation you used, and if you left the city or resort at any time.
+For people who have traveled to countries where malaria is endemic, the recommended deferral period is three months, per the FDA.
 Check out the reasons why everyone should know their blood type.

 If you weigh less than 110 pounds, you’re not eligible to donate blood.
-“Underweight individuals tend to have low blood volumes and therefore may not tolerate the removal of the required volume of blood,” explains Lev Kalika, DC, owner of New York Dynamic Neuromuscular Rehabilitation & Physical Therapy in New York City.
-Here’s what happens to your blood after you donate it.
+“Underweight individuals tend to have low blood volumes and therefore may not tolerate the removal of the required volume of blood,” explains chiropractor Lev Kalika, owner of New York Dynamic Neuromuscular Rehabilitation & Physical Therapy in New York City.

 You’re feeling under the weather or have recently been sick